 3. Someway to hide all the clutter.
-Working for a tech company and being gadget geeks we have a lot of equipment and as you can see in the picture above, it all was just kind of haphazardly setup.
+Working for a tech company and being gadget geeks, we have a lot of equipment and you can see in the picture above, it all was just kind of haphazardly setup.
 Let’s get this area organized.

 4. Some art and decorations.
-We felt our office shouldn’t be all business, it should be relaxing and inviting.
+An office shouldn’t be all business, it should be relaxing and inviting.

 5. Phone and Bluetooth Headset.
 A phone was a necessity for me because I have a lot of calls and Christy doesn’t want to be subject to hearing all my coworkers for most of the day on speakerphone.
-So we needed to get a phone solution and bluetooth headset so I can have conference calls and not drive her crazy.
+So we needed to get a phone solution and bluetooth headset so I can call in my calls and not drive her crazy.

-4. IKEA Aspvik Cabinet with sliding doors (to house all the electronics)
+4. Aspvik Cabinet with sliding doors (to house all the electronics)

-Now it was time to get rid of the dreary green walls with a fresh coat of white paint….
+Now to get rid of the dreary green walls with a fresh coat of white paint….

 When that venture was done and dry, we began the assembly…

 After getting to that stage, realized we had to come up with a cable management solution (IKEA never considers this it seems).
 We didn’t just want them going over the top of the desks.

 So we came up with a genius idea of raising the adjustable legs a bit and putting a little invention (made of 4 felt pads each sandwiched between two rubber desk feet) along the printer stand and where the desks rest.
 The effect is a cool “floating” desk and also our cables run under the table instead of over it!